enesilhan/NSAutoAXKit/README.md

 ---

-## 📦 JSON Export for QA
+## JSON Export for QA

-Enable JSON export to get a machine-readable list of all identifiers:
+Enable JSON export to get a machine-readable list of all identifiers.

 The plugin automatically exports `AutoAXIdentifiers.json` to the build directory: